GregoryGuttmann/LeftyFont/README.md

 # LeftyFont
-A font to teach left-handed writers how to write.
+A font to teach left-handed kids how to write.